Part D Prescription Drug Plans

 • Pay predictable co-payments or co-insurance for your medications depending on their tier level

-• Once you reach $7,400 (in 2023), you move into the Catastrophic Coverage stage
+• Once you have spent up to $2,100 out-of-pocket, you move into the Catastrophic Coverage stage

 Catastrophic Coverage